abiratur/go-rest-api-example/README.md

 ## TODO
 - move REST api endpoint to a different file
-- use redis as a cache for common passwords
 - check idiomatic way of handling global state in golang / gin for the 'passwords' map
 - dynamically download passwords during build time (in docker build)
 - use multi stage build to reduce image size
+- organize project layout by go standards
+- use redis as a cache for common passwords